 The Next Wave of Digital Transformation in Banking and Financial Services in Middle East

 The Banking and Financial Services industry in the Middle East is shifting their focus to a more digital-centric approach, to cater to the increasing demands of modern technology savvy customers.
 Banks are leveraging various innovative emerging technologies to offer advanced services to customers, to remain competitive against both traditional and non-traditional competitors.
-The Middle East countries, especially Qatar is quick to embrace technology in all forms, fundamentally changing the way Banks interact with customers and do business.
+The Middle East countries, especially GCC are quick to embrace technology in all forms, fundamentally changing the way Banks interact with customers and do business.
 The push to digitize has been driven by the fact that majority of the consumers prefer Banking on smartphones, tablets, and computers.

 Despite various challenges, the shift towards Digital Transformation is likely to intensify further, with the emerging technologies such as Intelligent Automation, Artificial Intelligence, Analytics, Blockchain, Internet of Things and others influencing the financial services sector.
 These technologies enable organizations to streamline their processes, work smarter by gaining better insights on the Key Performance indicators, thereby providing higher value to customers.